nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 which thereafter calls `AddExerciseCommand#execute()` which calls `FitBookModel#addExercise()` to add the exercise to the routine in `FitBookExerciseRoutine`.

 ![DeleteRoutineState1](images/AddExerciseState1.png)
-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `DeleteRoutineCommand:execute()` so the updated Routine will not be saved in the FitBookExerciseRoutine .
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `AddExerciseCommand:execute()` so the updated Routine will not be saved in the FitBookExerciseRoutine .

 The following sequence diagram shows how the add exercise operation works:

 ![FindSequenceDiagram](images/AddExerciseSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FindCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddExerciseCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>